Anaesthetic Awareness Claims

 Reviewed by

-We've got your anaesthetic awareness claim covered
+We've got your Anaesthetic Awareness Claim covered

 Anaesthetic awareness means that a patient is conscious or semiconscious during a surgical procedure.
 This often occurs in procedures where an effort has been made by clinicians to use the minimum amount of anaesthetic and this has been insufficient to ensure complete anaesthesia during the procedure.